-How retailers can beat Amazon
+How retailers can beat Amazon in its retail marketing strategy

 Did you know that eight out of ten Americans now shop online, and that contributed to more than $2.3 trillion in sales in 2017?
 A TRILLION.
 This year, we’re on track to hit $2.8 trillion.

 Last year, eCommerce sales accounted for just 9% of the total US retail market, and Amazon grabbed a little less than half of that according to the stats from One Click Retail, producing $200 billion in sales.
+They

 Admittedly, I am one of one of many consumers contributing to the success of the ecommerce giant, Amazon.
 I love the convenience and the personalization they offer me, but people also shop there for the ultra competitive prices and product comparisons.